matteo14c/HaploCoV/docs/source/data.rst

 Reference genome
 ================
-HaploCoV can download the reference assembly of the SARS-CoV-2 genome for you when/if required (see the addToTable.pl utility for more details).
+HaploCoV can download the reference assembly of the SARS-CoV-2 genome for you when/if required (see the *addToTable.pl* utility for more details, `here <https://haplocov.readthedocs.io/en/latest/metadata.html#gisaid-data-addtotable-pl>`_).

 However, in the (hopefully) unlikely event that this should not work you can obtain a copy of the reference genome from: